Frequently Asked Questions.

 - Employers must continue to meet employment legislation and utilise a robust reporting processes to share information with HEE;

 - HEE and employers must have systems in place to meet the SOP and report information to HEE

 The detailed arrangements are included in the Employer/HEE responsibilities section of our website.

 Who should be notified of a trainee's change of home/postal address?

-What information/Tier 2 activity should be reported to Health Education England (HEE)?
+What information/activity should be reported to Health Education England (HEE)?

-The sponsored trainee, employer, and programme support team MUST contact HEE to immediately report (within five working days of the event occurring) any of the following activity/changes:
+The sponsored Postgraduate doctor in training, employer, and programme support team MUST contact HEE to immediately report any of the following activity/changes:

 - Home Office visa application has been refused

 - start date is/will be delayed (e.g. visa issues, missed flight to UK etc.)

 - if the Postgraduate doctor in training did not enrol/ turn up for their first day of work as expected